jlondy/Somma/README.md

 Open [http://localhost:3000]to view it in the browser.

 ## How to run and use Somma

+Download dataset from https://www.kaggle.com/zynicide/wine-reviews then in src folder create a folder called dataset and put the csv inside.

 I have attached a short demostration that explains the steps below if you'd rather watch and listen instead of reading the steps below.